 Albert Einstein came backstage at a show one evening, complimenting her on her performance.

 As part of the local community, when she heard that a family could not pay its coal bill, she took care of it.
 She became involved in the affairs of the local orphanage.

 World War II began September 1, 1939 with Germany’s invasion of Poland.
-She volunteered with the war efforts, joining the Red Cross putting together boxes of food, finding housing for the homeless, ladling out food.
+She volunteered with the war efforts, joining the Red Cross putting together boxes of food, finding housing for the homeless.

-At the end of her training, she was given a handful of cyanide pills for the event that she found herself in a situation she could not handle.
+At the end of her training, she was given a handful of cyanide pills she ever find herself in a situation she could not handle.

 I had no talent — my body just did what the music told me to do.